top

 What types of treatment exist for diarrhoea?

-Pepto-Bismol contains Bismuth Subsalicylate which helps to form a protective antiseptic coating in the stomach and gut.
+Pepto-Bismol contains Bismuth Subsalicylate, which helps to form a protective antiseptic coating in the stomach and gut.
 This helps to fight the infections that tend to cause diarrhoea in the first place.

 Will it help to drink less water?

-Will it help to eat dry foods such as toast etc?
+Will it help to eat dry foods such as toast, etc.?

 No - dry foods will only help to irritate the bowel and make the symptoms worse.
-The stools will not be any drier because they will still pass through the bowel without the water being re-absorbed.
+The stools will not be any drier because they will still pass through the bowel without the water being reabsorbed.

 How can I prevent diarrhoea?